Political Campaign Glossary: Election Management Campaign Terms

 Republic:

-It means a system of government which is powered by elected representatives and elected president
+It means a system of government that is powered by elected representatives and an elected president

 Run for election: